Marcell Ozuna Player Props: Braves vs. Rockies

-Marcell Ozuna -- hitting .314 in his past 10 games -- will be in action for the Atlanta Braves against the Colorado Rockies, with Connor Seabold on the mound, on June 17 at 4:10 PM ET.
+Marcell Ozuna -- batting .303 in his past 10 games -- will be in action for the Atlanta Braves against the Colorado Rockies, with Chase Anderson on the mound, on June 18 at 1:35 PM ET.

+He had a hitless showing in his last game (0-for-2) against the Rockies.

 Marcell Ozuna Game Info & Props vs. the Rockies